dag4blend

 Limit by▸Col.Joined

-Example output: C:\tmp\soviet_town_building_5_floors_a_joined.lod00.dag, containing all null lods related to this building.
+Example output: C:\tmp\soviet_town_building_5_floors_a_joined.lod00.dag, containing all null LODs related to this building.
 The collections have been linked (transfer with Ctrl in Outliner), i.e. they are not copies, but the same collections.
-The rest of the temporary lods can be prepared in the same way.
+The rest of the temporary LODs (Level of Detail) can be prepared in the same way.
 It’s much faster than selecting objects and typing the name manually.

 Note

-Since they are the same collections and not copies, do not delete them with DEL, but remove them with RMBUnlink, so that you don’t overwrite them.
+Since they are the same collections and not copies, do not delete them with Del, but remove them with RMBUnlink, so that you don’t overwrite them.

 Collection Properties